Nephilim: In the Hebrew Bible

 In the Hebrew Bible, there are three interconnected passages referencing the nephilim.
 Two of them come from the Pentateuch.
 The first occurrence is in Genesis 6:1–4, immediately before the account of Noah's Ark.
 Genesis 6:4 reads as follows:

-Where the Jewish Publication Society translation simply transliterates the Hebrew nephilim as "Nephilim", the King James Version translates the term as "giants".
+Where the Jewish Publication Society's translation simply transliterates the Hebrew nephilim as "Nephilim", the King James Version translates the term as "giants".

 The nature of the Nephilim is complicated by the ambiguity of Genesis 6:4, which leaves it unclear whether they are the "sons of God" or their offspring who are the "mighty men of old, men of renown".
-Richard Hess takes it to mean that the Nephilim are the offspring, as does P. W. Coxon.
+Richard Hess takes it to mean that the Nephilim are the offspring, as does P.W.
+Coxon.

-The second is Numbers 13:32–33 where ten of the Twelve Spies report that they have seen fearsome giants in Canaan:
+The second is Numbers 13:32–33, where ten of the Twelve Spies describe the Anakites (a Rephaite tribe) as descendants of the Nephilim:

 Outside the Pentateuch there is one more passage indirectly referencing nephilim and this is Ezekiel 32:17–32.
 Of special significance is Ezekiel 32:27, which contains a phrase of disputed meaning.
 With the traditional vowels added to the text in the medieval period, the phrase is read gibborim nophlim ("'fallen warriors" or "fallen Gibborim"), although some scholars read the phrase as gibborim nephilim ("Nephilim warriors" or "warriors, Nephilim").
-According to Ronald S. Hendel, the phrase should be interpreted as "warriors, the Nephilim" in a reference to Genesis 6:4.
+According to R.S.
+Hendel, the phrase should be interpreted as "warriors, the Nephilim" in a reference to Genesis 6:4.
 The verse as understood by Hendel reads:

-Brian R. Doak, on the other hand, proposes to read the term as the Hebrew verb "fallen" (נופלים nophlim), not a use of the specific term "Nephilim", but still according to Doak a clear reference to the Nephilim tradition as found in Genesis.
+B.R.
+Doak, on the other hand, proposes to read the term as the Hebrew verb "fallen" (נופלים nophlim), not a use of the specific term "Nephilim", but still according to Doak a clear reference to the Nephilim tradition as found in Genesis.